 Through the Community Education Program, the campus extends non-credit learning opportunities to individuals, groups, and organizations in the area.
 Classes and workshops linked to community interest and Dakota College resources are held on and off campus.
 Topics include such things as computer technology, arts and crafts, professional development, and customer service.
-Through the Community Education Program, employers can request customized training designed to meet the needs of their employees.
 Instruction incorporates hands-on activities and practical application exercises.